 Faithful and faithless without fear

-My own background is essentially Christian and these days I am very comfortable expressing that in public.
-I've come to the conclusion that Humanism with a capital 'H' is just as much a religion as fundamentalist Christianity, and can be every bit as hardline and divisive.
+My own background is essentially Christian and I have extensive experience in conducting church services, as well as in writing and broadcasting.
+I am rooted in Christian values and language, and these days I am very comfortable expressing that in public.
+I've come to the conclusion that Humanism with a capital 'H' is as much a religion as fundamentalist Christianity, and can be every bit as hardline and divisive.
 I’m not interested in that kind of aggressive, confrontational faith, be it godly or ungodly.
-I should say that my former, delightful associates at the ‘spiritual humanism’ group Celebrate People were and are lovely, inclusive and open to religious content in services.
-I wish them every blessing!
+I should say that my delightful associates at our ‘spiritual humanism’ group Celebrate People were and are lovely, inclusive and open to religious content in services.

-Funeral services that make no mention whatsoever of God and reflect the atheism or agnosticism of the person who has died, and his or her family, are as fine with me as those that contain prayers or elements of the Roman Catholic liturgy.
-For me it's about providing words that mark the end of life in a dignified, honouring, reassuring and memorable way.
-If that means poetry by John Cooper Clarke or Emily Dickinson; from the Psalms, Daniel O'Donnell or Das Kapital, that’s perfect all right.
+Funeral services that make no mention whatsoever of God and reflect the atheism or agnosticism of the person who has died, and his or her family, are as fine with me as those that contain prayers or elements of the Roman Catholic liturgy or the Apostles’ Creed.
+Sometimes a psalm is essential.
+Sometimes you need some AC/DC or The Clash.
+For me it's about providing words and music that mark the end of life in a dignified, honouring, reassuring and memorable way.
+If that means poetry by John Cooper Clarke or Emily Dickinson; from the Psalms, Daniel O'Donnell or something less lyriucal from Das Kapital, that’s perfectly all right.

-The family reads exactly what will be said by me and any other participants in advance.
+The family will read exactly what will be said by me and any other participants in advance.
 There are, or should be, no surprises.

 Money and food

 As for fees, I am aware that most 'Humanist' or secular celebrants do charge a set amount for conducting a funeral, often plus expenses, and collected via the funeral director.
-That is absolutely fine and I have done that in the past (for a time I was the only person in Shetland conducting non-religious funerals and was essentially employed by Goudies, who provided clothing and transport).
-I should say that Church of Scotland ministers and approved Kirk celebrants do not charge at all.
+I have done that in the past (for a time I was the only person in Shetland conducting non-religious funerals and was essentially employed by Goudies, who provided clothing and transport).
+I should say that Church of Scotland ministers and approved Kirk celebrants do not charge at all, though building and musician hire is expected.
 There is no fee for Roman Catholic priests though a donation to the church is traditional.

 thebeatcroft@gmail.com